All Episodes

 She said she thought the concern was probably that one of the players could get stopped and questioned.

-District 113 Superintendent George Fornero declined comment, saying it wasn't my decision.
+District 113 Superintendent George Fornero declined comment saying, it wasn't my decision.

-Uh wasn't just my decision.
+It wasn't just my decision.

 Parents and players interviewed said they know of no one who fits the description of an illegal immigrant on the team.